AY2425S2-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* Has a need to manage a significant number of contacts
-* prefer desktop apps over other types
+* Prefers desktop apps over other types of applications
-* can type fast
+* Can type fast and prefers typing to mouse interactions
-* prefers typing to mouse interactions
+* Is comfortable using command-line interface (CLI) apps for efficiency

-* is reasonably comfortable using CLI apps
+**Value proposition**: Our product streamlines patient coordination by providing instant access to patient details, tagging patients to assigned doctors or caretakers, and tracking guardian or next-of-kin information.

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+It also keeps contact information for doctors, nurses, and staff up-to-date, ensuring faster communication, improved workflows, and enhanced patient care.

 ### User stories